-Post-It notes maker 3M cutting about 1,500 jobs
+In grinding manufacturing slump, 3M cuts another 1,500 jobs

-A profound slump in manufacturing and a trade war that has slowed economic growth in China has led to a second round of layoffs at 3M, the Minnesota company that, in addition to Post-it notes, makes industrial coatings and ceramics.
+A profound slump in manufacturing and a trade war that has slowed economic growth in China has led to a second round of layoffs at 3M, the Minnesota company that makes Post-it notes as well as industrial coatings and ceramics.

-The 1,500 job cuts come less than a year after the company announced 2,000 layoffs.
+The 1,500 job cuts come on top of the 2,000 jobs the company trimmed less than a year ago.

-The latest round equates to about 1.5% of 3M’s global workforce, and CEO Michael Roman said the cuts will occur across all business groups and geographies.
+The latest round represents about 1.5% of 3M’s global workforce, and CEO Michael Roman said the cuts will occur across all business groups and geographies.

-“Organic growth company-wide in the fourth quarter was minus 2.6%, in line with our guidance,” Roman said in a conference call with analysts.
-“We continued to face softness in certain end markets, namely China, automotive, and electronics, which impacted overall growth.”
+“We continued to face softness in certain end markets, namely China, automotive, and electronics, which impacted overall growth,” Roman said in a conference call discussing 3M’s fourth-quarter results with analysts.

 Earlier this month, the Institute for Supply Management reported that U.S. manufacturing activity fell to the lowest level in more than a decade.
 A survey by the association of purchasing managers found that companies are uncertain about trade and are seeing weak demand from abroad.